Better data for better management in government organizations.

 I frequently collaborate with governments and international organizations – such as the World Bank and the Inter-American Development Bank – in this research, and my research has led a range of government organizations to change and improve management practices.

 My work has been published in the Journal of Public Administration Research and TheoryPublic Administration Review, Public Administration, Governance, Regulation & Governance, the International Public Management Journal, World Development, Comparative Political Studies, the European Journal of Political Research, the World Bank, Inter-American Development Bank and several national governments.
-My research has received over £1.5m in grant funding from research funding bodies and international organizations, and has won the 2018 Haldane Prize for the best article published in Public Administration.
-My latest books are ‘Government Analytics: An Empirical Guide to Measuring Public Administration’ (forthcoming with the World Bank), co-edited with Dan Rogger, and ‘Motivating Public Employees’ (published in 2019 with Cambridge University Press’ Elements Series), co-authored with Marc Esteve.
+My research has received over £2.5m in funding from research funding bodies, governments and international organizations, and has won the 2018 Haldane Prize for the best article published in Public Administration and a 2023 World Bank Bureaucracy Lab Innovation Award for contributions to the measurement and innovation of public administrations in the global south.
+My latest books are ‘The Government Analytics Handbook: Leveraging Data to Strengthen Public Administration’ (published in 2023 with the World Bank), co-edited with Dan Rogger, and ‘Motivating Public Employees’ (published in 2019 with Cambridge University Press’ Elements Series), co-authored with Marc Esteve.

 My current and most recent research projects include: